18F/18f.gsa.gov/_posts/2015-02-17-three-18f-products-that-will-help-your-workplace.md

 [more
 information](https://www.google.com/url?q=https%3A%2F%2F18f.gsa.gov%2F2014%2F07%2F16%2Fmidas-a-marketplace-for-innovation-in-government%2F&sa=D&sntz=1&usg=AFQjCNEkmEHG_nTB1toMgoULmknyN-P-4Q).)

+##Snippets

-3. Snippets: Snippets are a quick way to see what everyone on your team did last week and what they’re working on this week.
+Snippets are a quick way to see what everyone on your team did last week and what they’re working on this week.
 As you might imagine, they’re really, really short.

 How do Snippets work?
 Basically, everyone on your team writes a summary of what they did last week and what they’re doing this week; a